Working with 360° Videos

 360° videos are video recordings where a view in every direction is recorded at the same time.
 360° videos are shot using an omnidirectional camera or a collection of cameras.
 During playback the viewer has control of the viewing direction like a panorama.

 Video Cloud supports uploading and publishing of 360° videos.
 A sample 360° video is shown below.
-Once you play the video, you can use either your mouse or the arrow keys to control the view on the desktop, or the gyroscope if viewing on a mobile device.
+Once you play the video, you can use your mouse to control the view on the desktop, or the gyroscope if viewing on a mobile device.

 For information on browser support and known issues with the 360°/VR video plugin, see the 360º/VR Video Plugin topic.